• Skip to main content

 How to know when sea bass is cooked

 When the innermost part of the fish becomes white or opaque (not transparent) and is flaky, you’re right on the money!
-Just to be sure, always use a quick-read thermometer to confirm an internal temperature of 145°F to ensure any food borne pathogens are destroyed.
+A quick-read thermometer should confirm an internal temperature of 145°F to ensure the sea bass is fully cooked.

 Serving ideas

 Sea bass has versatile serving options.
 My favorite way to serve this delicious fish is over a balsamic arugula salad topped with Chimichurri sauce for a Mediterranean twist.
-You'll never go wrong with air fryer asparagus, air fryer mushrooms, kale salad, and of course, your favorite beverage.
+This tomato confit recipe would make a delicious topping as well!
+You'll never go wrong with air fryer asparagus, air fryer mushrooms, kale salad, and, of course, your favorite beverage.

 Chilean Seabass on arugula salad with Chimichurri topping